-Christina Bennett, MS, is an independent medical writer based in New Mexico with a special focus in oncology.
+Christina Bennett, MS, is an independent medical journalist based in Fort Lauderdale, FL, with a special focus in oncology.
 She writes for trade and consumer publications, including

 Christina has written articles about policy issues, cost of care, cell therapies, gene editing, among other topics related to cancer or medicine.
 She attends the American Society of Clinical Oncology and San Antonio Breast Cancer Symposium each year to provide on-site coverage for publications.
 She is available to provide on-site coverage for other conferences as needed.